Blog

 3. Refer to It as Your “Legacy Plan”

 Just as it’s likely uncomfortable for you to talk about what happens once you’ve passed, it’s also likely that it’ll be uncomfortable for your family.
 Instead of referring to it as your estate plan (which can conjure up negative emotions) or planning for your passing, consider referring to it as your legacy plan.
-This has a more positive spin and can help make the conversation easier for your loved ones by shifting the focus away from feelings of loss and sadness and towards how you want to be remembered.
+This can help make the conversation easier for your loved ones by shifting the focus away from feelings of loss and towards how you want to be remembered.

 4. Focus on the Big Picture